Jon Batiste and joyful performances highlight Grammy Awards - NewsBreak

 His taped message was followed by a John Legend performance of “Free,” with accompaniment from three Ukrainian artists — a musician, singer and poet.

 The Grammys also paid tribute to Foo Fighters drummer Taylor Hawkins, who died a week ago while on tour.
 The band had been booked to play the Grammys.
-Eilish wore a shirt with Hawkins’ face as she performed her Grammy-nominated song, “Happier Than Ever.”A comeback unlike any other?
-Tiger Woods arrives at the Masters
+Eilish wore a shirt with Hawkins’ face as she performed her Grammy-nominated song, “Happier Than Ever.”Louis C.K.’s Grammy win sparks social media backlash

 The Foo Fighters won Grammys for best rock performance, song and album — the latter for a record-setting fifth time in the category.